hmrc/play-language/README.md

     }
 ```

-In order to show each language text to the user, create a `messages.xx` file within `/conf`, where xx is the language code, and put your translations within there, using the same message keys.
+In order to show each uk.gov.uk.gov.hmrc.play.language text to the user, create a `messages.xx` file within `/conf`, where xx is the uk.gov.uk.gov.hmrc.play.language code, and put your translations within there, using the same message keys.

-There is also a feature toggle for the language switcher.
+There is also a feature toggle for the uk.gov.uk.gov.hmrc.play.language switcher.
 If you wish to disable this feature, add the following to your application.conf file:

 ```
 microservice.services.features.welsh-translation=false